caetano-dev/Cave/README.md

 - Let user create and delete files.
 - Create a search bar where the user can look for files based on the filename and tags.
 - Make it local first.
+- Finish trying to make filecontent function return a json with the contents and ids of all files.

 💅
 - Add an emoji picker.